Skip to main content

 Limitations & Caveats

-- •Company profitability and revenue trends (partially addressed by the Income Approach for CPA accounts)
+• Company profitability and revenue trends (partially addressed by the Income Approach for professional accounts)

 Company financial capacity.The report does not consider the company’s revenue, profitability, or financial capacity.
 Compensation determined by market wage data must still be sustainable relative to the business’s actual earnings.
 A report figure that exceeds the company’s ability to pay should be evaluated with a tax professional.